Autism: Nonverbal communication

 Autistic people often display atypical behaviors or differences in nonverbal communication.
 Some may make infrequent eye contact, even when called by name, or avoid it altogether because they find it uncomfortable, distracting, or overstimulating.
+Some autistic people say maintaining eye contact feels invasive or causes sensory overload.
 They may recognize fewer emotions or interpret facial expressions differently, and may not respond with expressions expected by their non-autistic peers.
 They can also have difficulty inferring social context or subtext in conversation or text, resulting in different interpretations of meaning.
 Speech characteristics such as volume, rhythm, and intonation (prosody) can vary, and atypical prosody is estimated to occur in at least half of autistic children.

 Developing and sustaining relationships

 Signs of autism in childhood include less apparent interest in other children or caregivers, possibly with more interest in objects.
 Behaviors that may appear as indifference to non-autistic people often reflect autistic differences in recognizing others' personalities, perspectives, and interests.
-Most research has focused on interpersonal relationship difficulties between autistic and non-autistic people and on teaching social skills to address these gaps.
-But newer studies indicate that autistic people often form satisfying relationships with other autistic people, which can enhance quality of life.
+Most research has focused on interpersonal relationship difficulties between autistic and non-autistic people and on teaching social skills to address these gaps, but newer studies indicate that autistic people often form satisfying relationships with other autistic people, which can enhance quality of life.

 Children on the autism spectrum are more likely than their non-autistic peers to be involved in bullying, most often as victims.
-Among autistic people who seek friendships, reduced friendship quantity and quality are often associated with increased loneliness.
+Among autistic people who seek friendships, reduced friendship quality and quantity are often associated with increased loneliness.
 Autistic people also face greater challenges in developing romantic relationships than non-autistic people.

 Over time, many autistic people learn to observe and form models of social patterns, and develop coping strategies, such as "masking".
 Masking is associated with poorer mental health outcomes as well as delayed diagnosis, which can limit access to appropriate supports.